hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

 either with an interactive session or from a definition file, and then to deploy the container into a production environment for execution (as your institutional cluster).
 Interactive sessions are great to experiment and test your new container.
-If you wand to distribute the container or use it in production, then we recommend to build it from a definition file, as described in the next episode, This ensures the greatest possibility of reproducibility and transparency.
+If you want to distribute the container or use it in production, then we recommend to build it from a definition file, as described in the next episode, This ensures the greatest possibility of reproducibility and transparency.

 <figure>